-In the space of ten years the Dag in de Branding Festival has grown into one of the most pre-eminent festivals for new music in the Netherlands.
-Dag in de Branding organizes four one-day programmes a year, where concerts are put on at various locations in The Hague.
-The festival reflects current developments in classical and improvised music, in music theatre, in jazz and pop music, as well as in opera and electronic music.
+Over the last twelve years Festival Dag in de Branding has become one of the leading platforms for new music in the Netherlands.
+Dag in de Branding organizes four one-day programs a year, during which concerts are staged at locations all across The Hague.
+The festival showcases the latest developments in classical and improvised music, in music theatre, jazz, pop, as well as in opera and electronic music.

 Johan Wagenaar Stichting